JamesDunne/w8y/README.md

 Environment variables from the `w8y` process's environment are passed to the executable.

-Command-line arguments after the `executable` required argument are passed to the spawned process except that all placeholder values of `{}` are replaced with the work item value.
+Command-line arguments after the `executable` required argument are passed to the child process; all placeholder values of `{}` are replaced with the work item value.

 ## Examples